 Even if you only do 3 minutes every day, for 30 days, that is the equivalent of an hour and a half of stretching over a month, and that is a great start!
-If you want to see the compound effect of small steps, there was one coach was able to take a losing cycling team to success by improving several small things by just 1%.
+If you want to see the compound effect of small steps, there was one coach who was able to take a losing cycling team to success by improving several small things by just 1%.

 Starting small also makes you more likely to form a stretching habit, as opposed to stretching for too long when starting up again, potentially injuring yourself, and not continuing to stretch.
 As you begin to regain your mobility, gradually increase your stretching time by a minute or two at a time.

 If you’re new to stretching, read up on how to start stretching safely to keep your body feeling great as you begin this new form of exercise!

 Increase your overall motion and physical activity levels.

 Stretching encourages good circulation and blood flow, as well as it can help you achieve your full range of motion, but it isn’t the only way to achieve these benefits.
 Increasing your physical activity levels a little at a time can also help you to improve your flexibility.